fdioDocs/vpp-docs/docs/overview/performance/ndrpacket.rst

-.. _ndr:
+.. _ndrpacket:

 .. toctree::

 NDR Performance Tests
 *********************

-This is a live graph of the NDR (No Drop Rate) Performance Tests.
+This is a VPP NDR 64B packet throughput in 1 Core, 1 Thread setup, live graph of the NDR (No Drop Rate) L2 Performance Tests.

 .. raw:: html